Trillium-Solutions/gtfs-bounds/README.md

 Optionally, create an Open Street Map (https://openstreetmap.org/) file trimmed to the size of your GTFS.
-Either by downloading from the Overpass API, or running `osmconvert` (https://gitlab.com/osm-c-tools/osmctools) with a larger input OSM file.
+Either by downloading from the Overpass API, or by running `osmconvert` (https://gitlab.com/osm-c-tools/osmctools) starting with a larger input OSM file.

 ## Usage